armandvanhelsync/very-simple-contact-form/readme.txt

 == Frequently Asked Questions ==
+= I don't like the form layout in my theme, how can I change this? = From version 2.8 form will use theme styling for input fields and submit button.

+If not supported in your theme you can activate plugin styling in file vscf_style.

 = Why am I not receiving messages? =
 1) Look also in your junk/spam folder.